Endarire/SemiticsExpandedClasses/README.md

 _Thief Kits_:

--Seducer (low-skill thief that can charm anything but is incredibly fragile) -Archer
+-Seducer (low-skill thief that can charm most creatures but is incredibly fragile) -Archer
 -Kensai (gets Critical Strike instead of Use Any Item) -Sniper (can backstab with ranged weapons but can't use traps)